P. B. S. Pinchback: Early life

 Pinckney Benton Stewart was born free in May 1837 in Macon, Bibb County, Georgia.
 His parents were Eliza Stewart, a former slave, and Major William Pinchback, a white planter and his mother's former master.
-William Pinchback, who also had a legal white family, freed Eliza and her two surviving children in 1836; she had borne six by that point and two had survived.
+William Pinchback, who also had a legal white family, freed Eliza and her two surviving children in 1836; she had borne six children by that point and two had survived.
 She had four more children with Pinchback, all born into freedom under Georgia law because she was free.

-Pinckney Stewart's parents were of diverse ethnic origins; Eliza Stewart was classified as mulatto and had African, Cherokee, Welsh, and German ancestry.
-William Pinchback was ethnic European-American, of Scots-Irish, Welsh, and German American ancestry.
+Pinckney Stewart's parents were of diverse ethnic origins.
+Eliza Stewart was classified as mulatto and had African, Cherokee, Welsh and German ancestry.
+William Pinchback was ethnic European-American, of Scots-Irish, Welsh and German American ancestry.
 Shortly after Pinckney's birth, his father William purchased a much larger plantation in Mississippi, and he moved there with both his white and mixed-race families.

 Pinckney Benton Stewart and his siblings were considered the "natural" (or illegitimate) children of their father, but they were brought up in relatively affluent surroundings.
 He treated them as his own, with privileges similar to the white children on his plantation.
-In 1846, Pinchback sent the 9-year-old Pinckney and his older brother Napoleon north for education at a private academy, Gilmore High School in Cincinnati, Ohio.
+In 1846, Pinchback sent the nine-year-old Pinckney and his older brother Napoleon north for education at a private academy, Gilmore High School in Cincinnati, Ohio.
 In 1848, when Pinckney was eleven, his father died.

 Fearful that the other Pinchback relatives might try to claim her children as slaves, Eliza Stewart fled with the children to Cincinnati in the free state of Ohio.
-Napoleon, at 18, helped to keep the family together but broke down under the responsibility.
+Napoleon, at 18, helped to keep the family together, but he broke down under the responsibility.
 At 12, Pinckney left school and began to work as a cabin boy on river and canal boats to help his family.
-For a while he lived in Terre Haute, Indiana, where he worked as a hotel porter.
+For a while, he lived in Terre Haute, Indiana, where he worked as a hotel porter.
 During that time, he still identified as Pinckney B. Stewart.
 He did not take his father's surname of Pinchback until after the end of the Civil War.

 Marriage and family

-In 1860 at the age of 23, Stewart married Emily Hawthorne, a free woman of color.
-Like Stewart, she was "practically white" in appearance, meaning she had a high proportion of European ancestors.
-They had six children: Pinckney Napoleon in 1862, Bismarck in 1864, Nina in 1866, and Walter Alexander in 1868.
+In 1860, at the age of 23, Pinckney married Emily Hawthorne, a free woman of color.
+Like Stewart, she was "practically white" in appearance, meaning that she had a high proportion of European ancestors.
+They had six children: Pinckney Napoleon in 1863, Bismarck in 1864, Nina in 1866, and Walter Alexander in 1868.
 Two others died young.
 Pinckney named one son Bismarck because of his admiration for statesman Otto von Bismarck of Germany, whom he considered to be one of the world's greatest men.
-Pinckney's mother Eliza Stewart lived with Pinckney and his family from 1867 until her death in 1884.
+Pinckney's mother, Eliza Stewart, lived with Pinckney and his family from 1867 until her death in 1884.

 They had a fine house in New Orleans.
 Usually, in the summer, the whole family traveled to Saratoga Springs, New York, a resort town in upstate, where they would stay for several weeks.
 Pinchback liked to gamble on the horse racing held there during the summer season.